sulfuror/rescript-sh/README.md

 1. Install [brew](https://brew.sh).
 2. Install `coreutils` as follows: `brew install coreutils`.
 3. Install `gnu-sed` as follows: `brew install gnu-sed --with-default-names`.
-4. Install `gnu-getopt` as follows (optional; if you want to use long options you need this package): `brew install gnu-getopts`.
+4. Install `gnu-getopt` as follows (optional; if you want to use long options you need this package): `brew install gnu-getopt`.
 4. **NOTE**: `nano` works great as a default text editor; chosing another one with Mac could require a little tweaking with your script.
 5. **OPTIONAL**: to include `~/bin` or `~/.local/bin` in your `PATH`, edit or create